Report Coverage

 Trends

-• Certain commodities needed for the green transition will become in higher demand.
+• Demand for certain commodities needed for the green transition will increase.

 • Labour productivity is on the decline.